-Throughout my life, I have consistently sought to explore innovative ways of telling the human story by utilizing traditional analog capture and darkroom techniques with digital visual, audio and print technologies that allow magic to flourish.
-Proficiency in both worlds allows me to create images of a quality unparalleled by others.
+Storytelling is my passion and I bring this enthusiasm to every facet of my client work.
+Throughout my life, I have consistently sought to explore innovative ways of telling the human story by merging traditional analog photography with digital audio/visual and print techniques to share magical stories unparalleled by others.